matthieugomez/EconPDEs.jl/README.md

 [![Build Status](https://travis-ci.org/matthieugomez/EconPDEs.jl.svg?branch=master)](https://travis-ci.org/matthieugomez/EconPDEs.jl)

-This package includes the function `pdesolve` that allows to solve (system of) ODEs/PDEs that arise in economic models:
+This package includes the function `pdesolve` that allows to solve (system of) ODEs/PDEs that arise in economic models.
-- ODEs/PDEs corresponding to HJB equations (i.e. differential equations for value function in term of state variables)
-- ODEs/PDEs corresponding to market pricing equations (i.e. differential equations for price- dividend ratio in term of state variables)

-This package proposes a new, fast, and robust algorithm to solve these ODEs / PDEs.
-I discuss in details this algorithm [here](https://github.com/matthieugomez/EconPDEs.jl/blob/master/src/details.pdf).
-It is based on finite difference schemes, upwinding, and non linear time stepping.

 To install the package
 ```julia
 using Pkg